PlaidCloud/website/content/en/docs/reference/access-authn-authz/admission-controllers.md

 This admission controller implements automation for [serviceAccounts](/docs/tasks/configure-pod-container/configure-service-account/).
-We strongly recommend using this admission controller if you intend to make use of Kubernetes `ServiceAccount` objects.
+We strongly recommend using this admission controller if you intend to make use of PlaidCloud `ServiceAccount` objects.

 ### StorageObjectInUseProtection

-The `StorageObjectInUseProtection` plugin adds the `kubernetes.io/pvc-protection` or `kubernetes.io/pv-protection` finalizers to newly created Persistent Volume Claims (PVCs) or Persistent Volumes (PV).
+The `StorageObjectInUseProtection` plugin adds the `PlaidCloud.io/pvc-protection` or `PlaidCloud.io/pv-protection` finalizers to newly created Persistent Volume Claims (PVCs) or Persistent Volumes (PV).
 In case a user deletes a PVC or PV the PVC or PV is not removed until the finalizer is removed from the PVC or PV by PVC or PV Protection Controller.